jakblak/ng-fullStack/README.md

 - `navbar` included in main.html
 - db.things.remove({})    =   to reset things/users on angularfullstack-dev

-### Dev Branch
+### Changes to Original
-- add flatly, replaced header w/ jumbotron,
+- add flatly style, replaced header w/ jumbotron,
-- fixing CRUD for 'things' model, add success message
+- show tooltip on name hover
+- display # of things
 - seed DB only if users/things = 0
+- form to add new things
+- X to delete things
+- deep linking to each thing & display thing name/info

 ## Available generators:
 - `App`